TheRenegadeCoder/sample-programs-website/docs/languages/java/index.md

 ## Description

-According to Wikipedia, Java is a general-purpose language that was designed with portability in mind.
+Java is a general-purpose language that was designed with portability in mind.
 In other words, compile once and run anywhere.
 Originally called Oak, Java was developed in 1991 where the syntax was largely influenced by C/C++.